Anirudh58/Anirudh58.github.io/_pages/home.md

 ## Interests

 <small> I love Mathematics and solving challenging problem statements or puzzles.
 I always hope and strive to write clean, well-documented code.
-During my 3 years of industry experience, I have worked with a good mix of Machine Learning, Systems, Cloud and IoT.
+In the past 4 years of my academic and industry experience, I have worked with a good mix of Machine Learning, Systems and Cloud.
 In the next few years of my career, I want to explore and learn more along similar domains, building solutions that bridge research and industry.  </small>

 <small> Work apart, I passionately follow and play Football/Cricket.
 I try to practice yoga regularly and truly believe being active and fit is essential for a well-functioning mind. </small>